 Workplace experts have framed this in different ways.
-According to Kingston Business School, employee engagement is a mix of intellectual, affective and social engagement – thinking about the job, feeling good about it, and taking opportunities to discuss it with other people at work.
+According to Kingston Business School, employee engagement at work is a mix of intellectual, affective and social engagement – thinking about the job, feeling good about it, and taking opportunities to discuss it with other people at work.

-How does employee engagement help businesses?
+How does employee engagement at work help businesses?